- Better Choice

 WA

 - Humpback whales have become entangled in ropes used to anchor the pots to buoys at the surface.
-This has not resulted in any recorded mortalities, and whales are generally freed from fishing ropes.
-The fishing industry has developed a code of practice to reduce interactions.
+This issue will require ongoing careful management, but does not pose a serious risk to humpback populations at this time.

 Rocklobster is highly regarded for its firm, sweet and succulent flesh.
 Boil or steam whole lobsters and allow to cool before picking all of the meat from the tail and legs with the help of kitchen scissors.
 The meat can then be dressed and served in a salad or seafood cocktail, or tossed through pasta, risotto or egg-noodles.
 To serve in the shell, split lobsters lengthwise and cook shell-side down on a BBQ, in a steamer or in a hot oven.
 Simply top with a little butter, salt and lemon and you’re ready to serve!
 Leftover shells can be sautéed and turned into a delicious shellfish stock, soup or a traditional seafood stew such as a bouillabaisse or bisque, ensuring that you get the most out of your purchase.

-Western rocklobsters are caught in pots that are lowered to the seafloor and rest in place until they are retrieved for harvest.
-Pot fishing has minimal impact on the sea floor.
+Western rocklobsters are caught in baited pots that are deployed on the seabed around rocky reefs and migratory routes and rest in place until they are retrieved for harvest.
+Pot fishing has minimal impact on seafloor habitats.